 - let everyone know why it's necessary.

-Occasionally, an employer might monitor an employee without them knowing (eg if they’re suspected of stealing), but secretly filming employees needs to be approached very carefully.
+Occasionally, an employer might monitor an employee without them knowing (eg if they’re suspected of stealing), but secretly filming or monitoring employees needs to be approached very carefully.

 Workplace friendships can help job satisfaction, productivity and job loyalty.
 If a personal relationship at work or outside work creates a problem such as a conflict of interest or breach of trust then the employer may need to know (eg if a manager enters into a relationship with someone who reports to them, or if a person enters into a relationship with someone who works for a competitor of the employer).
 The employer may take appropriate steps to minimise the conflict such as moving the employee to a different team.
 This would need to be done in accordance with the employee’s employment agreement.